ChibiOS/ChibiOS/demos/AVR/RT-DIGISPARK-ATTINY-167/readme.txt

 ** The Demo **

-The demo currently just toggles the test/status LED every second.
-The LED is connected to the PB1 pin of the ATtiny167 MCU.
-This pin corresponds to P1 on the Digispark Pro board.
+A thread is used to print a message to the UART.
+The UART pins, must be connected to an FTDI converter to see the message on a computer.
+The thread also toggles the onboard test/status LED every second, the LED is connected to the PB1 pin of the ATtiny167 MCU wich corresponds to P1 on the Digispark Pro board.

 ** Build Procedure **